 Xbox Series X promises four times the power of the Xbox One X and is being billed by Microsoft as the "fastest, most powerful games console ever".
 To match that dramatic leap in performance, the Series X gets a new 'tall tower' design and new wireless controller.

-If you're looking for the Xbox Series X specs, features and all the latest news on the console's launch date and pricing as and when it's announced, you've come to the right place.
+If you're looking for the Xbox Series X specs, features, games and all the latest news on the console's launch date and pricing as and when it's announced, you've come to the right place.

 Xbox Series X release date